I like stuff that works. And when a piece of equipment like that comes along, I use it hard and take care of it.

 At the time I was shopping, the only 7mm-08 rifle available in Vicksburg was the Remington 700 BDL.
 The BDL was the deluxe model with nice wood and blued metal, and it had a magazine that could be unloaded from underneath.
 The rifle would probably show some wear, I guessed, but that didn’t keep me from ordering it.

 So that rifle has been used in pouring rain, freezing sleet and muddy swamps.
 It has been splattered with mud and had sleet and snow frozen on it in the mountains.
 But I inherited an obsessive-compulsive need to maintain firearms from my dad, and the rifle was cleaned and wiped down as part of the hunting day.
 It was also cased whenever I might be going on a muddy four-wheeler ride.
 Today, the rifle shows some honest wear, which only adds character.

 Scope: The glass on top needs to be appropriate to the venue.
 I like a lightweight, variable scope with superior light gathering properties and got a 2×7-power Burris compact scope.
-Of the 17 deer the rifle has harvested, all but three were killed with the scope set on two.
-I did use the seven power on one shot at about 20 yards, when I had to count points on a rack before making the harvest.
+Of the 19 deer the rifle has harvested, all but four were killed with the scope set on two.
+I did use the seven power on one shot at about 20 yards, when I had to count points on a rack before taking the shot.
 The other time, I had to crank up the power to see if there were any twigs in a shooting lane that might deflect the bullet.
 The Burris has worked well with the rifle.